aghiles5/Texas-Holdem/README.md

 java -cp .:junit-4.12.jar:hamcrest-core-1.3.jar org.junit.runner.JUnitCore []
 ```
 where the name of the class replaces the brackets.

-The PlayerTest can be compiled and run normally without JUnit.

 TESTING NOTICE: Due to the nature of poker as a game of chance it is not possible to thoroughly test every scenario.
 Compounding the millions of hand properities with up to 10 players innumerable ways a game can go through give a small idea of the scale of possibles.
 As such, the test files handle a good number of logic cases in specific areas, but it should be expected that a good number of bugs will exist in scenarios that could not be accounted for.